msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * Tested with WordPress 5.1.1 and WooCommerce 3.6.0-rc.1

 = 3.6.2.2 =
-* 30 seconds timeout instead of 10 seconds when calling IfthenPay’s MB WAY webservice, because SIBS is having performance problems which results in IfthenPay being unable to reply to our request on time
+* 30 seconds timeout instead of 10 seconds when calling ifthenpay’s MB WAY webservice, because SIBS is having performance problems which results in ifthenpay being unable to reply to our request on time

 = 3.6.2.1 =
 * Check for WooCommerce below 2.2 (apparently it’s still around) and stop the plugin initialization if found

 = 3.6.2 =
-* 10 seconds timeout instead of 5 seconds when calling IfthenPay’s MB WAY webservice
+* 10 seconds timeout instead of 5 seconds when calling ifthenpay’s MB WAY webservice
 * New `mbway_ifthen_webservice_timeout` filter
 * Callback verification fallback in the case the webservice times out but the MB WAY payment request is sent and paid anyway
 * Small copy fixes